rod-trent/EBS/README.md

 My fiction novel, Earthbound Shadows, is in the initial stages of writing and will be available in paperback and Kindle/eBook in early 2025.
 Amazon's Kindle Unlimited members will be able to read it for free.

-Available now for pre-order: _coming..._
+Available now for pre-order from Amazon: https://amzn.to/3ATLd57

 A free sample first chapter is now available! https://github.com/rod-trent/EBS/blob/main/Sample_Chapter/EBS_Chapter_1.pdf